robertiftimie-aircury/terms-of-service/cookie-policy.md

 Be aware that disabling cookies will affect the functionality of this and many other websites that you visit.

-Disabling cookies will usually result in also disabling certain functionality and features of the this site.
+Disabling cookies will usually result in also disabling certain functionality and features of this site.
 Therefore it is recommended that you do not disable cookies.

 If you want to disable cookies, you will need to follow different steps depending on the web browser that you are